 Refinancing is the process of paying off your original mortgage and replacing it with a new one.
 Your financial situation now may be different from what it was when your first mortgage was originated, you may benefit from a refinance.
 And with the COVID-19 pandemic reducing mortgage rates, now may be the time to act.
 Common refinance programs include FHA Streamline Refinances and Reverse Mortgages are among the most popular refinance applications

 Why Refinance Your Mortgage?

-Refinancing your mortgage can lead to a variety of positive outcomes, such as obtaining a lower interest rate.
+Though many are hesitant, refinancing your mortgage can actually lead to a variety of positive outcomes, such as obtaining a lower interest rate.
 If interest rates today have lowered from what they were at the time your original mortgage was taken out, you could refinance your mortgage to acquire these lower interest rates.
 This can result in similar monthly payments while paying off your mortgage and building home equity at a more rapid rate.
 Although adjustable rate mortgages usually come with initial low interest rates, the fluctuating rates can become frustrating.
 It’s possible to refinance to a fixed rate mortgage to help better prepare for your monthly payments.